 One person following the social media post asked, “Why do we need rules?”
-There certainly does not.
-And there are not.
+There are no "rules" and we don't need them.
 But there are common courtesies we’d like to give and receive.
 Better practices and experiences on the beach while hunting make for greater sea glass love and a kinder beachcombing community.

 Comment below with your suggestions on how to make the beach friendlier for everyone.

 Dear Crabby answers your burning questions about beachcombing manners, tips and tricks, and more.